What Unpaid Tolls? What to Know About Scams on the Rise

 Money App Scams

-Scammers will pretend they are contacting you from Venmo, Zelle, Paypal, Cash App or another payment app, telling you that they need to reconnect your bank account or credit card.
+Scammers will pretend they are contacting you from Venmo, Zelle, Paypal, Cash App or another payment app, telling you they need to reconnect your bank account or credit card.
 They might send you to a website that looks legitimate.
-These scams affect up to 6% of money app users, usually younger people.
 Never give information to anyone on the phone, and always go to the official websites to check information.

 Tech Support Scams

-A scary pop-up on your computer or a message on your phone tells you to contact your tech company immediately through links they send.
+A scary pop-up on your computer or a message on your phone tells you to contact your tech company immediately through provided links.
 Or they might warn you that they have to scan your device remotely.
 Don’t allow either — it is highly unlikely that a tech company will contact you that way, and they would never ask for money remotely.

 Natural Disaster Scams

 Scammers target people at their most vulnerable times.
 After a hurricane, flood or fire, they might seem like they are helpers.
-They could claim to be from an insurance company, FEMA, or another government agency and ask you for personal information to get FEMA money, and then pay to have it expedited.
+They could claim to be from an insurance company, the Federal Emergency Management Agency or another government agency and ask for personal information to get FEMA money then pay to have it expedited.
 This isn’t how it works.

 Shopping Scams